VOICE OF THE PERSECUTED

 What is Persecution Watch?

 Persecution Watch is a U.S. national prayer conference call ministry that prays specifically for the global Persecuted Church.
 For over a decade, Blaine Scogin led this national network of believers who faithfully pray for the persecuted and the global harvest for the Kingdom of God.
 The group meets via a free call-in service every Tuesday, Thursday, and Saturday night at 9pm Eastern time in the United States (please check your time zone).
-Blaine also served as Prayer Director for Voice of the Persecuted, and the missions became one.
+Blaine also served as Prayer Director for Voice of the Persecuted, and the two missions became one.
 Brother Blaine passed into glory on December 26, 2019.
 It was truly a blessing for all of us to serve alongside this dear man of God and he will be greatly missed.
 The prayer mission of Persecution Watch remains an important part of our mission.
 Voice of the Persecuted is committed to continue the prayer conference call for the persecuted along with the dedicated Persecution Watch prayer warrior team.

 Prior to the passing of Brother Blaine, he confirmed the passing of the torch as prayer conference call leader to Nadia Dybvik.
 Nadia has a burdened heart for the persecuted and is a prayer warrior standing in the gap for them.
-She joined the Persecution Watch prayer team in 2013 and has been part of the core ever since.
-Before becoming the prayer call leader, she served in the role of prayer moderator since 2015.
+She joined the Persecution Watch prayer team in 2015 and has been part of the core ever since.
+Before becoming the prayer call leader, she served in the role of prayer moderator since 2016.
 Blaine chose Nadia for her faithfulness to pray for the persecuted and her strong commitment to the Persecution Watch mission.
 We are blessed not only with her gift of prayer, but her genuine love for every brother and sister in Christ that comes on the call to pray.
 May the Lord continue to bless Nadia and the prayer team in the mission and their personal lives.

 “Pray for us” is the number one request that we hear from the persecuted.
 As the members of the first century Church were moved by the Holy Spirit to pray, we too must continue to serve those suffering persecution by lifting them up to the Lord through prayer.